Embracing equality, diversity and inclusivity

 Further information on the IHRA and this working definition of antisemitism can be found here

-This is the first year the Institute of Contemporary Music Performance (ICMP) has published the Gender Pay Gap data so there is no previous comparison data.
+This is the second year the Institute of Contemporary Music Performance (ICMP) has published Gender Pay Gap data.
 The gender pay gap is calculated as the difference between average hourly earnings (excluding overtime) of men and women as a proportion of men’s average hourly earnings (excluding overtime).
 It is a measure across all jobs in the UK, not of the difference in pay between men and women for doing the same job.

 Read the report